rlong/dot-net.test.HttpLibrary/README.md

-jsonbroker.c_sharp.test
+dot-net.test.HttpLibrary
 ============================

-An application to drive the tests in jsonbroker.c_sharp
+An application to drive the tests in dot-net.lib.HttpLibrary